THROUGH THE AGES

 Augen Gallery, Portland, Oregon

-In the past decade, I have made bodies of work which investigate identity and beauty in women.
+In the past decade, my collages investigated identity and beauty in women.

-I do this by uniting various influences that illustrated the roles offered to me as a young woman.
+I remix various influences that illustrated the roles offered to me as a young woman,

-By looking at them all at the same time, I've seen a way to re-align how women are portrayed, especially beautiful, glamorous women.
+I seek to re-align how women are portrayed, especially beautiful, glamorous women,

-I've had my own personal investment with "beauty" as a fashion worker and makeup artist: I'm a critic but also avid participant.
+having had my own personal investment with "beauty" as a fashion worker and makeup artist, both a critic and avid participant.

-Yet that kind of persona doesn't fit in with the serious stance of archaeology, theory and the history of art.
+Yet that kind of persona doesn't fit in with the serious stance of archaeology, theory and the story of art.

 "Through the Ages" takes its name from Gardner's "Art Through the Ages," a well known art history text.

-The name works here as I am showing more than one time and place in this exhibition.
+The name works here as I am showing work from more than one time and place in this exhibition.

-I also take great pleasure in referring to art history texts in the show title because those standard texts were active proponents in the exclusion of women artists in art history.
+The show title is suits me as the standard texts were active proponents in the exclusion of women artists in art history;

-The show title itself is just another continued effort to rewrite art history.
+it is just another effort to rewrite the story.